-Meanwhile, the conflict devastating the Ukraine has been raging for the better part of a year, with as much of an uncertain outcome as the pandemic.
-An invasion of one country by another on the European continent, the first since World War II, was heretofore inconceivable in this age of nuclear stalemate.
+Meanwhile, the conflict devastating the Ukraine has been grinding on for the better part of a year, with the outcome as distant and uncertain as that of the pandemic.
+An invasion of a sovereign country on the European continent, the first since World War II, was heretofore inconceivable in this age of nuclear stalemate.
 And yet, here it is.

-Yet not all news is dire: As I write these words, the unmanned Artemis I spacecraft has just returned from its 21_z day mission to a picture-perfect splashdown, boosting hopes of human beings returning to the Moon for the first time in over four unquennia-and perhaps even going on to Mars within another unquennium.
+Yet not all news is dire: As I write these words, the unmanned Artemis I spacecraft has just returned from its $2l_z$ day mission to a picture-perfect splashdown, boosting hopes of human beings returning to the Moon for the first time in over four unquennia-and perhaps even going on to Mars within another unquennium.

 Much has changed for the dozenal community as well.
-Donald Goodman III, after many fruitful years at the helm of the Dozenal Society of America, has elected to resign his position as President.
+Donald Goodman III, after many fruitful years at the helm of the Dozenal Society of America (DSA), has elected to resign his position as President.
 We all thank him for his dedicated service and wish him the very best, for himself and his family.
 As an emeritus member of the Board of Directors, he remains a welcome friend to all in the DSA.
 Graham Steele, formerly our Vice President, has stepped in to fulfill Don's duties in the interim.

 Meanwhile, the difficulties of the pandemic have prevented the DSA from holding an annual in-person meeting.
 On the other hand, like many during these times, we have learned to adapt by exploiting technology: The DSA Board has managed to meet several times virtually, via Zoom.
 We are looking into the possibility of using the same means to make the 1207_z Annual Meeting a virtual or hybrid event for the whole membership.
-We're also considering experimenting with other virtual events, such as presentations or discussion forums on focused topics of dozenal interest, that would be open to all via Zoom, and that could be recorded and made available online on our dozenal.org website.
+Whether in person or online, we'd love to meet you all!
+We're also considering other virtual events, such as presentations or discussions on focused topics of dozenal interest, that would be open to all via Zoom, and that could be recorded and made available online on our dozenal.org website.
 To that end, all members who have not already done so are encouraged to join the DozensOnline forum,2 as that is the best place to receive timely updates about DSA business.

 Nevertheless, article submissions to the Bulletin remain robust.
-Paul Rapoport has graced us with no less than three articles detailing his indefatigable efforts to promote fun or useful online applications of dozenal.
+Paul Rapoport has graced us with no less than three articles detailing his indefatigable efforts to promote fun and useful online applications of dozenal.
 In fact, the cover article of the issue is his description of online solitaire card games he has developed which utilize dozenal numbers.
 He also gives us an update on his work to implement a dozenal wristwatch, as well as his project to develop an online dozenal/decimal scientific calculator.
 The latter has involved contract work from professional programmers, which Paul hired at his own considerable expense.
 Although he volunteered this as a contribution to the society, the Bulletin would like to appeal to the membership to try out Paul's calculator, and if they find it useful, make whatever donation to the DSA they can and earmark it to defray Paul's cost.